HaRiKKo/OptiMetaHeuristique/README.md

 - You can desactivate the environmnent by doing this in your terminal: `deactivate`
 - You have to install the dependencies in your project directory.
 - We recommand you to name your venv : venv_workflow_scheduling

+## How to run

+To run the project, you have to configure the parameter file that you can find in the constants folder :

+* **resource_path** : the string with the location where the required resources for the project are stored

+After configuring the parameter file and activating the virtual environment, you can run the projet by using this command :

+`python main.py`